Quezon City: Government

+Local government

-Quezon City is classified as a Special City (according to its income) and a Highly Urbanized City (HUC).
+Quezon City is classified as a Special City (according to its income) and a highly urbanized city (HUC).
 The mayor is the chief executive, and is a member of the Metro Manila Council.
-The mayor is assisted by the vice mayor, who serves as the presiding officer of the 36-member Quezon City Council.
-The members of the City Council are elected as representatives of the four councilor districts within the city, and the municipal presidents of the Liga ng mga Barangay and Sangguniang Kabataan.
+The mayor is assisted by the vice mayor, who serves as the presiding officer of the 38-member Quezon City Council.
+The members of the City Council are elected as representatives of the six councilor districts within the city, and the municipal presidents of the Liga ng mga Barangay and Sangguniang Kabataan.

-The current mayor is Maria Josefina "Joy" Belmonte, who previously served as the city's vice mayor.
-The vice mayor is Gian Sotto, the son of Senate President and former city vice mayor Tito Sotto and actress Helen Gamboa.
+The current mayor is Maria Josefina "Joy" Belmonte, who previously served as the city's vice mayor and is the daughter of former mayor and House Speaker Feliciano Belmonte Jr. The current vice mayor is Gian Sotto, a former city councilor and the son of actors Tito Sotto (also a former Senate President and city vice mayor) and Helen Gamboa.
 The mayor and the vice mayor are term-limited by up to 3 terms, with each term lasting for 3 years.
 The mayor serves as the executive head that leads all the city's department in executing city ordinances and improving public services.
 The vice mayor, who serves a concurrent position as the presiding officer of the City Council, oversees the formulation and enactment passed by the council.

 From its creation in 1939 up until 1959, the mayors of Quezon City were appointed by the President.
 Norberto S. Amoranto was the first elected mayor, and was the city's longest-serving mayor, having served that position for 22 years.

 The city observes regular and non-working holidays of the Philippines.
 The Quezon City Day, which was celebrated annually on August 19 by both Quezon City and Quezon Province to commemorate the birth of Manuel L. Quezon, is a special non-working holiday.